-Grilled Tri-Tip with Chimichurri Sauce - Tri-Tip has fabulous flavor and is a very tender cut of beef that’s perfect for grilling.
-I love that it’s decently priced, compared to other steaks.
-The fresh herb sauce is an amazing compliment to the delicious beef!
+Grilled Tri-Tip with Chimichurri Sauce - Tri-Tip has fabulous flavor and is a very tender cut of beef that's perfect for grilling.
+It's also decently priced compared to other steaks.
+The fresh herb sauce is an fresh, delicious complement to the delicious beef.

-Chimichurri is traditionally made from parsley, garlic, olive oil and usually a splash of vinegar.
+Chimichurri is traditionally made from parsley, garlic, olive oil and a splash of vinegar.
 I took a few liberties and added fresh basil and cilantro to mine, and fresh lemon juice in lieu of the vinegar.
 The sauce comes together easily in a food processor and I love that it keeps quite well for several days.
-If you don’t use it all up on the beef, it’s fantastic drizzled on an omelet or a baked potato.
+If you don't use it all up on the beef, it's fantastic drizzled on an omelet or a baked potato.
 I've listed a few other delicious ways to use Chimichurri in the Café Tips below.

 - For the Chimichurri Sauce: